TACC-Cloud/tacc-cloud-docs/docs/resources/troubleshooting-guide.rst

      .. code-block:: plaintext

-        Try SSHing to the system’s host with your SSH key or password.
+        If you have the ability to SSH to the system's host, try SSHing to the system’s host with your SSH key or password.
 This will ensure the credentials are correct and MFA is not encountered.
         If that doesn’t work, your SSH key or password is likely the problem.
 Otherwise, check your system’s definition for typos – particularly in the system’s name.
 There should be no trailing characters.

 |